 Residents asked to voluntarily reduce water use by 20% in response to the drought.

-In addition to this list, there are a number of resources available.
+In addition to this list of potential reduction measures, there are a number of resources available.
 Some of these are listed below.

 Residents consume most of their water outdoors, especially in the garden and lawn.
 Be wise about watering and try these suggestions: